-Examples include lease commitment, (operating lease commitments up to 30 June 2019), valuation of investments, impairment of property, plant and equipment etc. [AASB 101.122 and 101.125]
+Examples include valuation of investments, impairment of property, plant and equipment etc. [AASB 101.122 and 101.125]

 Key sources of estimation uncertainty [AASB 101.125]

 An entity shall disclose in the notes information about the key assumptions concerning the future, and other key sources of estimation uncertainty at the end of the reporting period, that have a significant risk of causing a material adjustment to the carrying amounts of assets and liabilities within the next financial year.
 In respect of those assets and liabilities, the notes shall include details of: